 Slipformed parapets shall be wet cured according to either Article 1020.13(a)(3) or Article 1020.13(a)(5).
 For either method, the concrete surface shall be covered within 30 minutes after it has been finished.
 The cotton mat or burlap covering shall be held in place with brackets or another method approved by the Engineer.
 The Contractor shall have the option, during the period from April 16 through October 31, to delay the start of wet curing by applying a linseed oil emulsion curing compound.
 Exercising this option waives the requirement for protective coat according to Article 503.19.
 The linseed oil emulsion shall be according to Article 1022.01 and shall be applied according to Articles 1020.13 Notes-General 8/ and 1020.13(a)(4).
 The delay for wet curing shall not exceed 3 hours after application of the linseed oil emulsion.

 A maximum of three random 4 in.
-(100 mm) diameter cores per 100 ft (30 m) of parapet shall be taken as directed by the Engineer, but no less than three random cores shall be taken for each parapet pour.
-At least 2 cores shall be located to intercept the top horizontal bar.
+(100 mm) diameter cores per 100 ft (30 m) of parapet shall be taken as directed by the Engineer, but no less than two random cores shall be taken for each parapet pour.
+At least one core shall be located to intercept a horizontal bar in the upper half of the parapet.
 Unless otherwise directed by the Engineer, coring shall be accomplished within 48 hours following each parapet pour.
 Separate parapets poured on the same date shall be considered separate pours.
 Random cores will not be measured for payment.

 The Engineer will mark additional locations for cores where, in the sole opinion of the Engineer, the quality of the slipformed parapet is suspect.

-The Engineer or his representative will be responsible for evaluation the cores.
-Any cores showing voids of any size adjacent to the reinforcement bars, or showing voids not adjacent to reinforcement bars of 1/4 square inch (160 square millimeters) in area or more, or showing signs of segregation, or showing signs of cracking shall be considered failures and the parapet section from which it was taken will be rejected.
-Parapets with less than 1 1/2 inches of concrete cover over the reinforcement shall be rejected.
+The Engineer or his/her representative will be responsible for evaluation the cores.
+Any cores showing voids adjacent to a reinforcement bar 1/4 square inch (160 square millimeters) or more in area and extending along the reinforcement bar into the section, or showing excessive voids not adjacent to reinforcement bars 1/4 square inch (160 square millimeters) or more in area, or showing cracking, shall be considered unacceptable and the parapet section from which it was taken will be rejected.
+Parapets with less than 1½ inches of concrete cover over the reinforcement shall be rejected.

-Rejected parapet sections shall be removed and replaced for the full depth cross-section of the parapet except that concrete covers between 1 inch and 1½ inches may be open to remedial action subject to the approval of the Engineer.
+Rejected parapet sections shall be removed and replaced for the full depth cross-section of the parapet except that concrete cover between 1 inch and 1½ inches may be open to remedial action subject to the approval of the Engineer.
 Such action could entail up to and including removal and replacement.

 The minimum length of parapet removed and replaced shall be 3 ft (1 m).
-Additional cores may be required to determine the longitudinal extent of removal and replacement if it can not be determined and agreed upon by other means (i.e. visual, sounding, non-destructive testing, etc.).
+Cores may be required to determine the longitudinal extent of removal and replacement if it can not be determined and agreed upon by other means (i.e. visual, sounding, non-destructive testing, etc.).

 Any parapet section with more than one half of its length rejected or with remaining segments less than 10 ft (3 m) in length shall be removed and replaced in its entirety.